- Home

 10. Have fun with accessories

-Things like statues, hanging signs, wall art, and cushions can go a long way to making your garden feel more cosy and personal.
+Things like statues, hanging signs, wall art, and cushions can go a long way to make your garden feel more cosy and personal.

-Budget stores like Wilko and The Range sell everything from Buddha statues and garden mirrors to wind spinners and decorative thermometers at a variety of prices.
+Budget stores like Wilko and The Range sell everything from Buddha statues and garden mirrors to wind spinners and decorative thermometers.
 Poundland can also be great for garden decorations and accessories.

-To get tips on how to choose and position garden ornaments and sculptures, check out the video below from The Middle-Sized Garden.
-Though many of the sculptures in this video are quite large – which won’t be for everyone – Alexandra’s tips still offer inspiration and insight into how to experiment with different textures and materials.
+For tips on choosing and positioning garden ornaments and sculptures, check out the video below from The Middle-Sized Garden.
+Though many of the sculptures in this video are quite large – which won’t be for everyone – Alexandra’s tips still offer inspiration and insight into experimenting with different textures and materials.

 11. Grow herbs and veggies

-If you want to make your garden as functional as it is beautiful, you could think about planting some herbs and vegetables.
+If you’d like to make your garden as functional as it is beautiful, consider planting some herbs and vegetables.

-If you’re new to herb gardening, some of the easier ones to sow and grow from seed include basil, dill, parsley, and coriander.
+If you’re new to herb gardening, some of the easiest ones to sow and grow from seed include basil, dill, parsley, and coriander.
 Our article, 10 easy herbs to grow, has more ideas.

-The Royal Horticultural Society recommends avoiding herb plants that are sold in supermarkets as they’re usually grown under glass and are often too ‘lush and stressed’ to adapt well to life outdoors.
+The Royal Horticultural Society recommends avoiding herb plants sold in supermarkets as they’re usually grown under glass and are often too ‘lush and stressed’ to adapt well to life outdoors.

-When it comes to veggies, there are plenty of seeds that can be sown in summer, such as pak choi, spring onions, and spinach.
+When it comes to veggies, plenty of seeds can be sown in summer, such as pak choi, spring onions, and spinach.
 To see which vegetables you can plant and when, check out our planting calendar.

 12. Add a gravel path